 The S&P 500 example is not universally applicable, of course.
 Public large capitalization stocks are well-covered by indices, and so index funds that track the S&P 500 or Russell 1000 are generally sound examples of vehicles seeking to avoid the pitfalls of the zero-sum game.
 That is not always the case, however.

 One example of this I like to use is the Alerian MLP Index.
 It is a perfectly acceptable representation of the energy MLP market, and deserves credit for being the first to track this growing asset class.
 It tracks 50 key constituents with around $300 billion in total market cap.
-The overall universe of listed midstream energy companies, however, is closer to 140-150 and sports a market cap of nearly $750 million.
+The overall universe of listed midstream energy companies, however, is closer to 140-150 and sports a market cap of nearly $750 billion.
 There are several index funds and ETFs that track the index, and dozens of so-called actively managed funds that include a higher number of securities that look rather more like the cap-weighted market for energy infrastructure!

 A more mainstream example of this might be the Dow Jones Industrial Index, famous for being used by CNBC every day and by a professional investor for the last time in the mid-1950s.
 This index of 30 stocks covers only a fraction of the breadth of listed stocks in the U.S. with meaningfully different characteristics on a dozen dimensions, and is tracked by a “passive” ETF with roughly $12 billion in assets.
 Meanwhile, lower cost large-cap mutual funds and accounts with 120 holdings built to deliver higher than typical income at a lower volatility than the market are “actively managed.”
 To make matters more complicated, many asset classes that are a meaningful — and diversifying — part of the cap-weighted global market simply do not have passive alternatives.